-Given the territorial extension of the FNM Group and its relationship with public and regional bodies, the Group has always sought to foster dialogue with stakeholders by organising one-to-one meetings and multi-stakeholder events extended to municipal administrations, associations, universities and organisations active in the local area.
+Given the territorial extension of the FNM Group and its relationship with public and regional bodies, the Group has always tried to stimulate dialogue with stakeholders by organizing one-to-one meetings and multi-stakeholder events extended to municipal administrations, associations , universities and organizations active in the area.

 MAIN GOALS OF STAKEHOLDER ENGAGEMENT:

 Gathering stakeholder feedback and opinions on emerging issues